juliebro/orca-sightings-api/docs/tutorials/set-up-dev-env.md

 To download each file:

-1. Hover over a file name and click the link that appears.
+1. Hover over a filename and click the link that appears.
-1. On the upper right side of the panel, click the download button (a down arrow).
+1. On the upper right side of the panel, click the download button, a down arrow.
 1. Do this for the `orca-sightings-db.json` file and one of the startup scripts: `orca-sightings.sh` for macOS and Linux or  `start-server.bat` for Windows.

 ## Step 3: Run JSON Server with the `orca-sightings-db.json` file

 1. Go to the directory on your computer where you downloaded `orca-sightings-db.json` and the relevant start script.

 2. On Windows, double-click the `start-server.bat` file to start the service.
 On macOS or Linux, open a terminal window, `cd` to the directory where you downloaded the files, and type `./orca-sightings.sh`.
 That runs the script in the current directory.
 If that doesn't work, type `json-server orca-sightings-db.json`.
-You should see some text like this to indicate the service is running:
+You should see some text like this that shows the service is running:

    ```shell
    user@macbookair ~ % json-server orca-sightings-db.json